Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-01-Tutorial_Of_Python_In_Stanford.md

 Python is a high-level, dynamically typed multiprogramming lauguage.
 Python code is readable and it's easy to express your ideas with few lines of code

-As an example, here is an implementation of the classic quicksort algorithm in python :
+As an example, here is an implementation of the classic quicksort algorithm in python:

 this is implemented on python 3.6 of Windows 10